by Matt, Updated May 2022

 - Horseback rides.
 There are many companies offering horseback rides in the area, but only one offers rides INTO Bryce Canyon: Canyon Trail Rides.
 They book up early, so if you’re interested, get on it!
-That’s what we recommend, but read our article for all your horseriding options, though.
+That’s what we recommend but read our article for all your horseback riding options, though.

 - Bike and eBike rentals.
 These are much easier to obtain without a reservation, but again, you should know your options and possibly book in advance, especially if you’re considering eBikes.

 - Ranger Programs.
 Ranger programs are free and educational.
 Bryce offers three programs that require you to register for a spot earlier in the day: the Constellation Tour, the Full Moon Hike, and the Snowshoe Hike.
 See their Ranger Program page for more information.

 Can you help me with a game plan for all this?

 Yes!
 Do you want to know ALL the best sites to see at Bryce Canyon, and have a step-by-step travel guide for seeing them?